GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 lightweight boilerplate.
 It's built with Express and can receive and display reports.

 {% Aside 'caution' %} Don't use it as-in in production, but feel free to use it for a quick prototype.
-Make sure to fork it before using it, so that nobody you don't trust get to see reports generated by your application. {% endAside %}
+Make sure to fork it before using it, so that nobody you don't trust gets to see reports generated by your page. {% endAside %}

 1. Head over to the [boilerplate report collector](https://glitch.com/edit/#!/reports-endpoint).